 - Year 12 (age 16+)

-Places are reserved in the Senior School for 13+ entry and separate scholarships are available at 13+, in order to provide for students transferring from preparatory schools that have provision up to 13+.
-Applicants from pupils who attend preparatory schools which make provision allowing them to continue their education up to 13+, and which are not part of a structure which connects them to a particular senior school, will only be accepted (subject to the other relevant criteria set out in this policy) for Year 9 entry.
+Places are reserved in the Girls’ and Boys’ Divisions for 13+ entry and separate scholarships are available at 13+, in order to provide for students transferring from preparatory schools that have provision up to 13+.
+Applicants from pupils who attend preparatory schools which make provision allowing them to continue their education up to 13+, and which are not part of a structure which connects them to a particular Girls’ and Boys’ Division, will only be accepted (subject to the other relevant criteria set out in this policy) for Year 9 entry.
 The assessments may be sat in Year 8, or earlier in Year 6 if preferred, and any offer made will be for a place at the start of Year 9.

 2: Priority for entry to the Sixth Form

-Priority for entry to the Sixth Form is given to Year 11 in New Hall’s Boys’ and Girls’ Divisions, who are interviewed in the Michaelmas Term of Year 11 by the Principal or Head of Sixth Form.
-Students must meet the minimum entry requirement of 2As and 4Bs at GCSE; some subjects require a minimum of an A grade at GCSE in order to take the subject at A Level (see the Sixth Form Subject Information booklet for details).
+Priority for entry to the Sixth Form is given to Year 11 in New Hall’s Girls’ and Boys’ Divisions, who are interviewed in the Michaelmas Term of Year 11 by the Principal or Head of Sixth Form.
+Students must meet the minimum entry requirement of two 7s and four 5s at GCSE; some subjects require a minimum grade at GCSE in order to take the subject at A Level (see the Sixth Form Subject Information booklet for details).

 3: Supportive of the Catholic ethos of the school